nand4655/FaceTagger/README.md

 1. Launch the app.
 2. Allow access to your photo library.
 3. Select a photo to detect faces.
-4. Tag detected faces with names.
+4. Tag detected faces using longtap on face rectangle with names.

 ## Architecture